Cooperstown, New York: Annual cultural events

 The Baseball Hall of Fame Induction Ceremony is a yearly ceremony where inductees are officially added to the Hall of Fame.
 In 2020, the ceremony was cancelled due to the COVID-19 pandemic.

 The internationally noted Glimmerglass Festival is closely associated with Cooperstown.
 Founded in 1975, the company originally performed in the Cooperstown Junior/Senior High School auditorium.
 In 1987, the company relocated to farmland donated by Tom Goodyear of the Cary Mede Estate 8 mi north of the village, where the Alice Busch Opera Theater was built, the first new opera-specific hall in the United States built since 1966.
 It has a popular summer season with a reputation for producing high quality opera and commissioning new works.

 Tourism

 The Baseball Hall of Fame is the main site of the village, and has been attracting baseball fans since 1939.
 According to the Hall of Fame, 260,000 tourists visit the museum each year, with over 17 million total visits.

-Other attractions include the Farmers' Museum, the Fenimore Art Museum and its library, and the Clark Sports Center, a large fitness facility, where the annual Hall of Fame Induction is held.
+Other attractions include the Fenimore Farm & Country Village, the Fenimore Art Museum and its library, and the Clark Sports Center, a large fitness facility, where the annual Hall of Fame Induction is held.
 Also close by to the village is the Fly Creek Cider Mill and Orchard located in the hamlet of Fly Creek, and the Brewery Ommegang located south of Cooperstown.